The-Juan-AndOnly/SQL-Library-Manager/README.md

 ### Installing

-1. Download or clone repo to ou local machine
+1. Download or clone repo to your local machine.

-2. Run `npm install` to install all dependencies
+2. Run `npm install` to install all dependencies.

 3. Run `npm start` to serve the app.